-Students may not be marked absent more than one class period for a class that meets once per week; two class periods for a class that meets twice a week; three class periods for a class that meets three times per week.
+To successfully pass a class students may not be marked absent more than one class period for a class that meets once per week; two class periods for a class that meets twice a week; three class periods for a class that meets three times per week.
 Arriving more than 15 minutes late to or missing more than 15 minutes from a class period is accounted for as an absence.
 Being 5-15 minutes late to or leaving early from a period is marked as a Tardy.
 Being tardy 3 times is counted as one absence.